 Successful lifestyle changes most often come with support and accountability.
 Clients often know the broad idea of what needs to change but are overwhelmed by the how.
 This is where wellness coaches become so important.

 Wellness coaching programs should have a definite structure in an effort to set clients up for success.
 The following is a guide for setting up each session.

-- Establish a coaching agreement, build rapport, and get specific on the coaching topic for each coaching session.
+- Establish a coaching agreement, build rapport, and get specific on each coaching session topic.

 - Have the client establish goals for each, specific coaching session.

 - Coach each client with unconditional positive regard and educate (with permission, as needed).

 - Identify action steps that the client is willing to take.
 Establish their level of commitment to those action steps.

 - Help the client envision possible outcomes.

 - Assist the client in planning for possibilities that could derail progress.
 Help them establish alternatives and ways to overcome any stumbling blocks that might arise.